 Now people have more options, which translates into more competition for restaurant owners.
 While a competitive market is excellent for providing choice, it also ups the ante when it comes to quality and presentation.
 So there needs to be a way for any successful food business to stand out.
 There are several ways to achieve that kind of positive vibe.

-First, one needs to look at the overall theme of the restaurant.
+First, when considering a restaurant table top material and design, one needs to look at the overall theme of the restaurant.
 What is the energy that people will feel when they walk in?
 Is it elegance or a secondary home to share with one’s closest friends and family?
 What are the visuals, smells, and sounds portraying the first impressions of the restaurant?

 Interior design itself is the branding of your restaurant.
 It’s the first thing a customer sees and immediately sets the mood throughout the restaurant.
 For example, are you a casual diner-style restaurant with padded couches or a bistro with sofas and oversized chairs everywhere?